idvxlab/vega-lite-linter/docs/source/example.rst

 In this case, the original visualization(left) has violated three rules:

 - Channel size is not suitable for data with negative values.
-- Use log scale on data that are all positive.
+- Only use log scale on data that are all positive.
-- Temporal only supports min and max.
+- Temporal data only supports min and max aggregation.

 It can be fixed by actions: